 Depending on the products that you intend to install, verify that the following software is installed on the system.
-The procedure following the table describes how to check these requirements.
+To check these requirements refer to the section "Checking the Software Requirements" on page 2-34, following this section.

-Note: Oracle Universal Installer performs checks on your system to verify that it meets the listed requirements.
+Note: Oracle Universal Installer performs checks your system to verify that it meets the listed requirements.
 To ensure that these checks pass, verify the requirements before you start Oracle Universal Installer.